I am One Seriously Lucky Person

 So while I look forward to more travel mishaps, for those are the most interesting things to write about, rest assured that I am aware of my blessings, especially recently, because my parents have been even bigger stalwarts in assisting me in my travels.
 Its really great to have supportive parents back home that can help you with logistics from the States when needed.
 Many thanks, Mom and Dad.
 It is truly appreciated over here.

-55 Responses to “I am One Seriously Lucky Person” Subscribe
+53 thoughts on “I am One Seriously Lucky Person

 That’s a nice tribute to your parents.
 They will really appreciate it.
 As a mom I know I would.